 Let’s break down the considerations into four major topics: manufacturer, caliber, size and weight, and function.

-With the number of firearms manufactures, there is a handgun for everyone's budget.
-While some manufacturers produce higher priced handguns, most manufacturers make handguns in various price ranges.
+With the number of firearms manufacturers, there is a handgun for everyone's budget.
+While some manufacturers produce higher-priced handguns, most manufacturers make handguns in various price ranges.
 When looking at price, understand that the old adage, “You get what you pay for” holds true in many instances.

 However, there are quality firearms that are priced surprisingly reasonable.
 Personally, the “off brands” selling handguns for $100-$200 are the ones I would stay away from (and I would definitely not trust my life to a gun called “Yeet Cannon”).